ClaudioLutz/JobSearchAI/README.md

 JobsearchAI is a system that matches job listings with candidate CVs using AI-powered semantic matching.
 It scrapes job data, processes CVs, finds suitable matches, generates personalized motivation letters and email texts, and converts them to Word documents.
 A web dashboard provides an interface for managing the system.

+The codebase has been optimized with a centralized configuration module and utility packages that improve error handling, reduce code duplication, and enhance API usage without introducing breaking changes.

 ## System Components

 The system consists of the following main components: